 - 1. Remove all left over product or residue from the hopper and inside tube. - 2.
 Inspect all moving or rotating parts and remove anything which has become entangled. - 3.
-Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue. - Note: Granular fertilizer (e.g., potash, urea) can cake onto components clean well. - Wash on top and under the belt. - Clean inside the tube. - 4.
+Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue. - Wash on top and under the belt. - Clean inside the tube - 4.
 Inspect all hydraulic hoses, fittings, lines, couplers and valves. - Tighten any loose fittings. - Replace any hose that is badly cut, nicked or abraded or is separating from the crimped end of the fitting. - 5.
 Lubricate all grease fittings.